-With environmental science and technology continually advancing, the practice of restoration has evolved significantly over time.
-Despite these advancements, it can be difficult for the community of restoration practitioners to share the challenges and successes they face in their day-to-day work.
-Through the Restoration Webinar Series, NOAA, the U.S. Fish and Wildlife Service, and the Society for Ecological Restoration have found an accessible, engaging way to showcase innovative techniques and best practices.
+With environmental science and technology continually advancing, the practice of habitat restoration has evolved significantly over time.
+Despite these advancements, it can be difficult for the community of habitat restoration practitioners to share the challenges and successes they face in their day-to-day work.
+Through the Restoration Webinar Series, NOAA, the U.S. Fish and Wildlife Service, and the Society for Ecological Restoration have found an accessible, engaging way to showcase innovative techniques and best practices for habitat restoration.

 In addition to spanning a variety of habitat types, the series covers a range of project elements, including: